mohms/dtVintageLenses/README.md

 # Add Manual Vintage Lens Information to the Darktable Database #
-Quickly hacked together for adding vintage manual lens info to the [darktable](https://github.com/darktable-org/darktable)database.
+Quickly hacked together for adding vintage manual lens info to the [darktable](https://github.com/darktable-org/darktable) database.

 This can - of course - be solved by just using tags, however I wanted to have these lenses and their infos in the "collect image" feature in darktable.
 This method uses tags for telling the script which image needs which lens info added.